adjust/dev-docs/docs/react-native/configuration/preinstalled.md

-# Measure preinstalled apps
+# Record preinstalled app activity

-You can use the Adjust SDK to measure apps that came preinstalled on a user's device.
+You can use the Adjust SDK to record activity from apps that came preinstalled on a user's device.
 This enables you to record information from users who didn't download your app from a campaign.

-## Default tracker
+## Default campaign token

-:::{note}
-This method is available in Adjust SDK v4.23.0 and later.
+:::{versionadded} v4.23.0
+Configuring a default campaign enables you to attribute all preinstalls to a predefined campaign token.
+Adjust records all information against this token until the attribution source changes.
+You can set up your default tracker in the SDK by passing it to the `setDefaultTracker` method.
 :::

-The default tracker method attributes all preinstalls to a predefined default tracker.
-Adjust records all information against this tracker until the attribution source changes.
-You can set up your default tracker in the SDK by passing it to the {code}`setDefaultTracker` method.

 :::{tab-set-code}